brianpetro/smart-chatgpt-obsidian/README.md

 ### Managing Conversations

-- **Mark as Done**: When you're finished with a conversation, click the **"Mark Done"** button.
+* **Mark as Done**: When you're finished with a conversation, click the **Mark done** button.
 The plugin will update the line to `chat-done`.
 This is great for tracking tasks.
-- **Switching Threads**: If you have multiple threads in one codeblock, a dropdown menu appears, letting you easily switch between them.
-Done threads are marked with a `✓`.
+* **Switching Threads**: If you have multiple threads in one codeblock, a dropdown menu appears, letting you easily switch between them.
+Done threads are marked with a ✓.

 ### Power Up with Dataview

 Because the plugin saves thread status directly in your notes as `chat-active` or `chat-done`, you can use [Dataview](https://github.com/blacksmithgu/obsidian-dataview) to create powerful dashboards.

 #### Example: In-Progress AI Tasks

 ````md
 # In Progress
 ```dataview